JuliaGraphics/ColorSchemes.jl/README.md

     Pkg.clone("git://github.com/cormullion/ColorSchemes.jl.git")

-To use the package:
+To use the basic functions in the package:

     using ColorSchemes, Colors

-Some functions require you to have Images.jl and Clustering.jl installed as well.

-You might also like:
+You might also like these Julia packages for working with color palettes:

 - [ColorBrewer.jl](https://github.com/timothyrenner/ColorBrewer.jl)